 Torre del Oro.
 Unique, dodecagonal defensive tower built in early 13th century, with multiple theories as to the origins of its name.
 Located in Seville.

 These are top attractions to see and visit while in Spain.
-For more attractions and tours, please visit Spain destination page.
+For more attractions and tours, please visit the Spain destination page.

 14. Interesting facts about Spain